Understanding Your Anatomy: The Achilles Tendon

 Achilles tendon sports injuries often respond well to conservative treatment methods, such as R.I.C.E. (rest, ice, compression, and elevation), temporary immobilization (cast or walking boot), and physical therapy.
 More severe Achilles tendon injuries, like complete ruptures, often require more advanced intervention.
 In some cases, surgery may be required to repair the damaged tendon.
 However, surgery is our last option, used only after more conservative methods fail to deliver the desired results.

 At Shenandoah Podiatry, we won’t just help you get back on your feet after an Achilles tendon sports injury, we can also advise you on how to avoid suffering the same (or a similar) injury in the future.
 Our recommendations may include stretching and strengthening exercises; reducing the duration, frequency, or intensity of your workouts; or opting for better-fitting, more supportive footwear when exercising or playing sports.

-We Help Patients Put Their Best Foot Forward
+We Help Foot and Ankle Patients Put Their Best Foot Forward in Roanoke

 Looking for high-level podiatric care provided in a calm and relaxed atmosphere that encourages healing?
 Look no further.
 Shenandoah Podiatry offers complete podiatric care, accomplished podiatrists, advanced treatment options, and an environment designed to put you at ease.
 Ready to see what we can do for you?